Minimalism--Ring in the Spring by Ditching Your Things

 With spring on the horizon, there’s no need to wait for the debut of warm weather to tackle your plans for seasonal cleaning and decluttering.
 Most of us are on a daily mission to simplify our lives; for some that might be meal planning, or a religious morning routine.
 For others, in fact, for a collective movement dubbed as “minimalism,” this need for simplification begins in the home.
 Or more so by getting junk out of the home.
-Minimalism embraces exactly that; at its heart is the fundamental virtue that less is more.
+At its heart, minimalism maintains the virtue that less is more.

-Minimalism can be epitomized in short as the concept that fewer possession will yield more personal clarity and gratitude.
+Minimalism, in short, is the concept that fewer possession will yield more personal clarity and gratitude.
 The teaching at the crux of the minimalistic ideology is that material possessions, especially in excess, pose as unrealized distractions in our day-to-day lives.
 By letting go of the things that don’t serve a pivotal purpose in our regular routines, like your high school prom dress or the drawer of archived takeout menus in your kitchen, we in turn are able to see the things that we do actually need with a greater sense of appreciation.

 You don’t need to gut your house or pare down your closet to three outfits to start practicing minimalism either.
 So, for the wannabe minimalist—start small.
 Square one can be as surface level as reorganizing your fridge or pantry.
 Farewell furry leftovers and neglected non-perishables.
 And then perhaps work your way deeper into it from there.
 Give some tough love to the one junk drawer that everyone has of batteries, miscellaneous shoelaces, and old receipts.
 Specifically in these moments of sorting through the smaller stuff, intentionality comes into play; it’s in the deliberate choice of differentiating between what belongings do and do not serve us in our subjective lives.